ArturoDent/find-and-transform/README.md

 }
 ```

 > If you do not include a `title` value, one will be created using the name (like `removeDigits` in the last example immediately above.
-Then you can look for `Find-Transform:removeDigits` in the Co mmand Palette.
+Then you can look for `Find-Transform:removeDigits` in the Command Palette.
 Since in the last example a `title` was supplied, you would see `Find-Transform: Remove digits from Art....` in the Command Palette.
 All the commands are grouped under the `Find-Transform:` category.

 <br/>

-This extension will generate a command for each of the settings, they will appear as, e.g., "Find-Transform: Uppercase Keywords" in the Command Palette.

 Examples of possible keybindings (in your `keybindings.json`):